Warzone2053/The_Dominion_Covenant/TREE.md

 │   ├── PETITION TO THE PARLIAMENT OF CANADA FOR A NATIONAL REFERENDUM ON CONSTITUTIONAL RENEWAL.md │   ├── The Constitutional Transition and Inauguration Act.md │   └── THE RESTORATION MANDATE.md
+├── LICENSE.md
 ├── model_legislation
+│   ├── Foundations of the Criminal Law Act.md
 │   ├── The Dominion Elections Act.md
-│   ├── Foundations of the Criminal Law Act.md
 │   └── The National Militia Act.md
-├── .gitignore
-├── Prompt.md
 ├── README.md
+├── reference
+│   └── Defined_Terms_Concordance.md
-├── TREE.md
+├── STYLE_GUIDE.md
-└── STYLE_GUIDE.md
+└── TREE.md